hyperledger-labs/fabric-builder-k8s/README.md

   Unfortunately due to limitations in Fabric's builder and launcher implementation, that is not possible and the peer expects to control the chaincode process.

-**Status:** the k8s builder has been tested in a number of Kubernetes environments, deployment platforms, and provides semantic-revision aware [release tags](https://github.com/hyperledger-labs/fabric-builder-k8s/tags) for the external builder binaries.
+**Status:** the k8s builder is [close to a version 1 release](https://github.com/hyperledger-labs/fabric-builder-k8s/milestone/1) and has been tested in a number of Kubernetes environments, deployment platforms, and provides semantic-revision aware [release tags](https://github.com/hyperledger-labs/fabric-builder-k8s/tags) for the external builder binaries.
 The current status should be considered as STABLE and any bugs or enhancements delivered as GitHub Issues in conjunction with community PRs.

-With the k8s-builder, _chaincode just works!_

 ## Usage